Daikundi Province: Demographics

-Livelihood

-Daykundi is a mountainous province that is green and dominated by trees, bushes, wild food plants and agricultural land.

-Most people have their small orchards producing almonds and fruits which they sell them to the market later on.
-Also, they take care of their animals very carefully and seriously as Livestock is one of the important sources of income and food for them; some of them have goats and sheep while few have their own cattle.

-The labor opportunities are very few in the Daykundi province as most of the households go to other provinces in Afghanistan to look for seasonal work.
-70% of the household income are coming from family members who are working outside Daykundi; this is one of the main livelihood options for the people of Daykundi.

-Agriculture in Daykundi
+Economy

-The dry weather of Daykundi and its uncertainty of precipitation make farmers concerned about their farm products.
+The dry weather of Daikundi and its uncertainty of precipitation make farmers concerned about their farm products.
 They are mostly relying on irrigated land, as they are afraid they do not lose their time, capital, and their labors.

-As Daykundi does not have enough rainfall, there is a low capacity for wheat, orchard crops, beans, and vegetable production in cultivation; this makes the household members not have enough required food.
+As Daikundi does not have enough rainfall, there is a low capacity for wheat, orchard crops, beans, and vegetable production in cultivation; this makes the household members not have enough required food.

-Daykundi people have less access to markets as there is a long distance from rural areas to local markets, poor road networks, snowstorms in the winter, and insecurity.
+Daikundi people have less access to markets as there is a long distance from rural areas to local markets, poor road networks, snowstorms in the winter, and insecurity.
 However, people still sell their fruits and nuts to the traders at the farm gates, which get transported to the provincial center and regional markets.

-Since the water for irrigation has decreased in Daykundi province, farmers are very concerned about their food production and pasture; even, this has affected farmland leasing.
+Since the water for irrigation has decreased in Daikundi province, farmers are very concerned about their food production and pasture; even, this has affected farmland leasing.
 The farmers are not interested to contract lease lands as their crop production is lower and strongly relies on precipitation.
-Therefore, farmland leasing has decreased in Daykundi province.
+Therefore, farmland leasing has decreased in Daikundi province.

-The dry weather of Daykundi has not only affected farm production but also has negatively impacted livestock.
-The fodders and pastures are not enough and sufficient for the animals and they get common diseases like Tuberculosis, PPR (Peste Des Petits Ruminants), Sheep pox, foot and mouth diseases, etc.Even the dairy preservation is very poor in which milk and dairy are not sold in the market, except Kurut.
+The dry weather of Daikundi has not only affected farm production but also has negatively impacted livestock.
+The fodders and pastures are not enough and sufficient for the animals and they get common diseases like Tuberculosis, PPR (Peste Des Petits Ruminants), Sheep pox, foot and mouth diseases, etc. Even the dairy preservation is very poor in which milk and dairy are not sold in the market, except Kurut.

 The only season that dairy products are consumed is during the spring season between April and June.
-The rest of the year, people in Daykundi do not have access to better nutrition status and try to import dairy products, like yogurt, from other provinces.
+The rest of the year, people in Daikundi do not have access to better nutrition status and try to import dairy products, like yogurt, from other provinces.

-Taking care of fruit trees is the most important agricultural part of Daykundi.
+Taking care of fruit trees is the most important agricultural part of Daikundi.
 The most common fruits are almonds, mulberry, and walnuts.
 The districts of Shahristan, Miramor, and Ishtarlari are the main and major producers of these fruits.

 Also, fruit tree plantations, which are mostly apples and almonds, have been increased and supported by NHLP, National Horticulture and Livestock Project.